zachdj/ultimate-tic-tac-toe/README.md

 ### Installation

-This project requires [Python 3.5+](https://www.python.org/downloads/) and [pip](https://pip.pypa.io/en/stable/installing/).
+This project requires [Python 3.5+](https://www.python.org/downloads/), [pip](https://pip.pypa.io/en/stable/installing/), and Oracle JDK 1.7+.
 On Windows, you may want to add python and pip to the system path.

 Clone the repository:
 ```sh